What Does Range Mean In A Car?

 Symptoms Of Unbalanced Tires On Your Car

-If your tires aren’t inflated completely, they’ll create drag by “sticking” to the road.
+If your tires aren’t inflated fully, they’ll create drag by “sticking” to the road.
 They also require more turning force (torque), so the engine must do more work.
 This reduces your fuel or battery efficiency.

 Appliances (Especially Older ICE Cars And EVs)